FrancioT/menshenNIC/README.md

 ## Sidenotes
 The port has only been built and tested on an Alveo U55C board, therefore support on other Alveo boards isn't guaranteed.

+In order to replicate the results obtained in this repository, use the same menshen and open-nic versions:
+- for menshen checkout at the commit *fc968bf28626c8f8a610592749a8b2542f0c1f0f*
+- for open-nic checkout at the commit *80777515c83cc04d8497522669aa82dd914d1e08*